GSA/digitalgov.gov/content/pages/communities.md

 ---
+permalink: /communities/
 title: Communities
-date: 2013-11-17T23:12:13+00:00
 layout: docs
-image: 480-x-315-Federal-SocialGov-Community-Citizen-Services-Social-Media-4.jpg
 ---

-Communities unite federal teams with almost 10,000 memberships across 16 active mission areas‚Äîthe largest and most active inter-agency network of transformative federal government managers‚Äîas critical mission hubs that provide a platform for sharing, developing and implementing strategies.
+Communities unite federal teams with over¬ 12,000 memberships across 16 active mission areas‚Äîthe largest and most active inter-agency network of transformative federal government managers‚Äîas critical mission hubs that provide a platform for sharing, developing and implementing strategies.

 Their contributions are limitless in their impact, including the introduction of citizen voice platforms like [Yelp for public services](https://www.digitalgov.gov/2015/08/07/five-star-customer-experience-in-public-service-with-yelp/) and [Artificial Intelligence for customer service](https://www.digitalgov.gov/event/automatic-for-the-people-ai-machine-learning-and-chatbots-for-digital-customer-service-in-government/), the support of more than [700 prizes and competitions](https://www.challenge.gov/list/), inter-Community platforms like [the U.S. Digital Registry](https://medium.com/@GeneralServicesAdministration/new-u-s-digital-registry-authenticates-official-public-service-accounts-1f8120d67976#.uf6fsnw2g), development of the [U.S. Public Participation Playbook](https://participation.usa.gov/) and other resources for [Cyber-Security](https://www.digitalgov.gov/resources/readiness-recovery-response-social-media-cyber-vandalism-toolkit/) and [Accessibility for persons with Disabilities](https://www.digitalgov.gov/resources/improving-the-accessibility-of-social-media-in-government/), and [mobile products](https://www.digitalgov.gov/services/mobile-application-testing-program/) that put services in the hands of citizens.